 Up to this point all this can be done without actually having Photo-Reactor installed.
 But there is also an “Edit Effect in Reactor” button:

-This step and everything after it require you to have full version of Photo Reactor installed.
+This step and everything after require you to have full version of Photo Reactor installed.
 Upon clicking on this button the effect will be opened in the Photo Reactor and this is where the real fun starts.
-You will be presented with something that may either look oddly familiar or be a completelly alien looking.
+You will be presented with something that may either look oddly familiar or be a completely alien.
 It all depends on how you feel about nodal editing.

-If you for example go to Plugins/U-Paint and look into the “Change Poster” plug in, you will see that the horizintal lines the effect produces are created by simple C++ script.
+If you for example go to Plugins/U-Paint and look into the “Change Poster” plug in, you will see that the horizontal lines the effect produces are created by simple C++ script.

 Here are additional applications that we developed especially for Dynamic Auto Painter.

 Stop being limited by pixels.
 Create 100 Megapixel equivalent of your painting for a true gallery-like prints.AIE uses artificial intelligence to add details to your paintings and dramatically increase the resolution.
 The DAP models will also enhance brush strokes and texture.
 You could almost smell the paint!(You can call AIE directly from Dynamic Auto Painter 7 once it is installed)

 BONUS TIP: Use AIE 3D Art Simplify model to simplify input images in DAP 7 before painting.
 (See menu Plugins - Super Simplify).Sometimes having too many details in the input image may work against you to sell the illusion.
 The 3D Art Simplify model will turn your input photo into almost a vector-like simplified version which works well with some of the presets.